What is Online Reputation Management? Everything You Need to Know for 2023

 No successful online reputation management works without some Search engine optimization magic.
 Your important job is to show up on the SERPs for your branded keywords.

-One of the best ways to get there is to have a website that ranks highly.
-Additionally, give attention to optimizing your official social media accounts, as these websites usually appear within the top 10 for branded searches.
+One of the best ways to get there is to have a highly-ranked website.
+Additionally, optimize your official social media accounts, as these websites usually appear within the top 10 for branded searches.

 However, chances are, you won’t fill the whole space with your owned media.
-Here is how you can review what websites to look out for to give away a positive vibe inside SERPs for your brand searches.
+Here, you can review what websites to look out for to give away a positive vibe inside SERPs for your brand searches.

 Define Your Branded Keywords

-“A Branded keyword is a query that includes your website’s brand title or variations of it and is unique to your area.”
+“A Branded keyword is a query that includes your website’s brand title or variations and is unique to your area.”

 You may attempt to determine these keywords yourself, but why guess?
-You can make use of online software that can do the job for you.
+You can use online software that can do the job for you.

-You need to identify the branded keywords with the best impact.
+You need to identify the branded keywords that have the best impact.
 Quickly check the search volumes for every branded keyword to prioritize between them.
 Create a list of branded keywords that can be your top priority.

-The next that you need to do, is check the SERP for your top-priority list and negate negative online content.
+Next, check the SERP for your top priority list and negate negative online content.

-Or, you may just manually enter the keyword as a search query on Google (be sure you are using Incognito mode).
-Look through the first results page and identify the negative spots you need to work on.
+You may manually enter the keyword as a search query on Google (be sure you use Incognito mode).
+Look through the first results page and identify the negative spots you must work on.
 There are some things you can do about external reviews and platforms:

-- If it is about Google My Business reviews, reach out to your loyal clients, and ask them to leave positive reviews to balance out the negativity and improve your rating.
+- If it concerns Google My Business reviews, contact your loyal clients and ask them to leave positive reviews to balance the negativity and improve your rating.

-- If there’s some negative content ranking in your branded keyword, try to contact the creator of that negative piece and ask them to rectify it.
-In fact, you need to provide well-grounded reasons as to why their criticism could also be irrelevant now — maybe, you’ve fixed something they were unhappy about or are currently engaged in some improvements.
+- If negative content ranks in your branded keyword, try to contact the creator of that negative piece and ask them to rectify it.
+You need to provide well-grounded reasons why their criticism could be irrelevant now—maybe you’ve fixed something they were unhappy about or are currently engaged in some improvements.

 - Another approach to “beat” that external negative piece is to create content that will outrank it.
 This how-to on creating Search engine optimization-friendly positive content should assist you with these efforts.